A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-Let us take a look at \cref{eq:EFPE} from the Lagrangian viewpoint; cf.~\cite{Press1981,Knobloch1992,Thiffeault2003,Fyrillas2007}.
-Formally, this means that we interpret the scalar and the fluid densities as functions of particles by pulling them back to time $t=0$ through composition with the flow map $\Phi$, which is equivalent to applying the \emph{Koopman operator} associated to $\Phi$ to the densities.
-This yields Lagrangian scalar and fluid densities $\varphi=\Phi^*\phi = \phi\circ\Phi$ and $\varrho=\Phi^*\rho = \rho\circ\Phi$, respectively.
-Additionally, we need to pull back \cref{eq:EFPE} to the material manifold, and thus arrive at its Lagrangian form
+Next, let us take a look at \cref{eq:euler_ADE} from the Lagrangian viewpoint, cf.~\cite{Press1981,Krol1991,Knobloch1992,Thiffeault2003,Fyrillas2007}.
+Formally, this means that we interpret the scalar density as a function of particles by pulling it back to time $t=0$ through composition with the flow map $\Phi$.
+This yields a Lagrangian scalar density $\varphi=\Phi^*\phi = \phi\circ\Phi$.
+Additionally, we need to pull back \cref{eq:euler_ADE} to the material manifold, and thus arrive at its Lagrangian form